My Government-Issued Girlfriend Can't Be This Cute!

 There was only one person I wanted to see.

 Apparently, she’d convinced the art director to lend her spare keys to the roof.
 During breaks it'd be just us two up there together, but the more I was with Noriko, the more I fell for her.
-Evading contact was my cope, among other reasons.
+Evading contact sometimes was my cope, among other reasons.

 Graduation was approaching though, and the urge to confess increased day by day.

-As I hiked the stairwell up, myriad thoughts dizzied me.
+As I hiked the stairwell up, myriad of thoughts dizzied me.
 What if she's not there?
 Why should I bother?
 Sure she's my only friend and has even come over before, but how do I know she won't abandon me like everyone else?
+Like Mai?
 We're going our separate ways soon anyway.

 With an assertive thud my feet reached the top floor.
 A door ahead was ajar, and I slowly pushed it open as bright light funneled around me.